 With all the mixed emotions and roller coaster rides, you just cannot figure out what the future of the relationship is.
 Maybe you got comfortable in the relationship or are afraid of being single, and continue being with them.

 While you adore certain traits in your partner, you do not love them enough to accept their flaws.
-This prevents both of you from having an emotional connection, which is essential for the longevity of the relationship.
+This prevents both of you from having an emotional connection, which creates discord and directly impacts the longevity of the relationship.

 You could be chasing perfection and trying to fit your partner into your mental image of the perfect guy or girl.
 Whenever they do something amazing, your heart fills with love for them.
-And the moment they go against your will, you start hating them.
-Your feelings for them become conditional and depend on how they make you feel.
+And the moment they go against your will, you are filled with aversion for them.
+Your bitterness or love for them becomes conditional and depends on how they make you feel.

 7. You both have emotional baggage

 Say, you are angry at your spouse for not doing the dishes.
 Instead of addressing that single issue, you use that to bring out all the previously unresolved issues.
-Such built-up anger will lead to hatred and resentment, which is like a ticking time bomb ready to explode at the slightest disturbance.
-And when it does, the lack of an emotional connection will make matters worse.
+Such built-up anger will lead to hatred, resentment, and disagreement, which is like a ticking time bomb ready to explode at the slightest disturbance.
+And when it does, the lack of an appropriate emotional connection will make matters worse.

 8. The things you dislike in your partner keep bothering you

 As mentioned earlier, there may be some things about your partner that you cannot stand.
 So, even if you feel incredibly drawn towards them, the aspects that you dislike in them nag you.
-This makes it difficult for you to love them or hate them completely.
+This causes ill will and makes it difficult for you to love them or hate them completely.